Sea and Sand

-"Sea and Sand" is a song by The Who.
+"Sea and Sand" is a song by the English rock band the Who.
 It was released on the group's 1973 rock opera album Quadrophenia, where it is the second track of the third side of the record.

 Lyrics and music

 The first song to take place once Quadrophenias narrative moves to Brighton, "Sea and Sand" portrays opera protagonist Jimmy's affinity for the beach as an escape from the unpleasant realities of home and life, as well as his memories from past mod gatherings at Brighton.
 With singing by both Roger Daltrey and Pete Townshend, slow dreamy parts and fast angry parts, and a coda that reprises the early Who single "I'm the Face", "Sea and Sand" is almost a mini-opera unto itself, and is one of the album's most characteristic tracks.
 It is one of four songs on the album to reference the mod movement.

 "Sea and Sand" also marks a point of reflection in the narrative.
 After the protagonist leaves home, he is left on the beach.
 He reflects about his inadequacy in love and inability to fit in at home or with the other tickets and faces within the Mod subculture.
 The song also speaks to Townshend's growing alienation from his band and the music scene as a whole.
 As such, it serves as a telling sign of the years to come and the state of the Who during and directly after this period.

 Arriving at Brighton, Jimmy brightens up a bit...get the pun?
 He talks about rows at home and is a little sarcastic as he recalls the evening on the beach with his former girlfriend.
 This is 1965 and the Mod scene is already falling apart - and what does he do but go to Brighton just to remember.
 The crazy days when 300,000 Mod kids from London descended on that little beach town were only three weeks ago, but he's already living in the past.